TechnologyEnhancedLearning/DLSV2/README.md

 The tests can also be run using `npm t`.

 ## Typescript linting
 The typescript is linted with eslint.
 In Visual Studio, go to `Tools>Options>Text Editor>Javascript/Typescript>Linting>General` and tick "Enable ESLint".
-This will highlight any lint errors in the editor.
+This should highlight any lint errors in the editor.
+It's not the most reliable, and if in doubt, run the lint manually.

 Linting can be run with `npm lint` inside `DigitalLearningSolutions.Web`. `npm lint-fix` may autofix some errors.